SLMath/Life-Expectancy-Analysis/README.md

 Scikit-learn (for training and evaluation models)

 ## Improvements
-- Understand why the model is performing so good at the testing data
+- Understand why the model is performing so well at the testing data (there may be data leakage)
 - Input missing data
 - Search for better ways to treat data